square/react-native-square-reader-sdk/reader-sdk-react-native-quickstart/README.md

 1. Change to the `ios` folder under `reader-sdk-react-native-quickstart`.
 2. Install ReaderSDK, replacing `YOUR_SQUARE_READER_APP_ID` and
-   `YOUR_SQUARE_READER_REPOSITORY_PASSWORD` with your Reader SDK credentials and `READER_SDK_VERSION` with the Reader SDK version you are using.
-You can find the minimum supported Reader SDK version for iOS in the [root README] for this repo:
+   `YOUR_SQUARE_READER_REPOSITORY_PASSWORD` with your Reader SDK credentials.
+   You can find the minimum supported Reader SDK version for iOS in the [root README]for this repo:
     ```bash
     ruby <(curl https://connect.squareup.com/readersdk-installer) install \
-    --version READER_SDK_VERSION                                          \
     --app-id YOUR_SQUARE_READER_APP_ID                                    \
     --repo-password YOUR_SQUARE_READER_REPOSITORY_PASSWORD
     ```
 3. Run the React Native project from the `reader-sdk-react-native-quickstart` project folder:
     ```bash
-    cd /PATH/TO/LOCAL/reader-sdk-react-native-quickstart
+    cd <ProjectDir>/reader-sdk-react-native-quickstart
     react-native run-ios
     ```
 4. Go to the **Reader SDK** settings page in your [Square Application Dashboard]